PubInv/PubInv/ideas/Project #16: "Gluss", A Robotic Truss.md

 A small Gluss could climb trees or climb into caves and other narrow spaces in ways that perhaps other robots could not.

 Finally, this would just be a really fun project.

+# History

+Back in the early 90s with my friend Martin Smith, I hacked a program calles "XSpringies" to make a two-dimensional software gluss.
+In this the actuators were not rigid but "springs", which made it easier.
+I was able to make a little caterpillar-like gluss crawl across a virtual space through a serious of spring-length changes.
+I did nothing more with the idea at the time.